yuriboiii20-art/Task-Manager-ReactNative/README.md

 ---

-**Thank you for checking out TaskNexus - Task Manager React Native App! 🚀📲**
+**Thank you for checking out TaskNexus - A Task Manager React Native App! 🚀📲**.
+Please feel free to contribute, report issues, or suggest improvements.
+Your feedback is always welcome!

 **[🔝 Back to top](#tasknexus---task-manager-react-native-app-)**